How We Develop Our Strategy

 - The advancement of human rights (as set out in the Universal Declaration of Human Rights and subsequent United Nations conventions and declarations), conflict resolution or reconciliation and the promotion of equality and diversity for the public benefit anywhere in any part of the world and in particular for young people from Syria, Lebanon, Palestine and the UK.

-These broad objects have been translated into our three programmes, Youth Empowerment, Civil Society and Relief.
-Throughout the year and through their work in London and in the field, the Asfari team collects data about the situation on the ground, gains suggestions and feedback from partners through visits, reports and workshops; monitors the outcomes of and learning from our projects, and develops its own ideas.
-We also regularly commission expert advisors to conduct situation analysis research, asses new projects and programmes, and evaluate existing ones to ensure we are on the right track.
-All this information is collated and brought to regular Board meetings so that the Foundation’s Trustees can make decisions on whether to adjust programme objectives, make changes to systems or procedures or fund particular projects.
+As we implement the strategy, the Asfari team will collect data about the situation on the ground, obtain suggestions and feedback from partners through visits, reports and workshops; monitor the outcomes of and learning from our projects, and develop its own ideas and these will feed back into the strategy.
+We will also from time to time commission expert advisors (often from the Arab region) to conduct situation analysis research, asses new projects and programmes, and evaluate existing ones to ensure we are on the right track.
+All this information is collated and brought to regular Board meetings so that the Foundation’s Trustees can make decisions on whether to adjust the strategy, make changes to systems or procedures or fund particular projects.
 At the end of each year, plans are developed for the Foundation’s next year of work, which are approved by the Trustees and then implemented by the Foundation team.